-- H4H Policy Board will approve the CoC recommendation for submission to the State Dept. of HCD. - An ESG review panel of Board members may be formed to rate, rank, and develop initial recommendations. - Board members will review projects with the best interest of homeless persons in mind. - Board members will sign a statement declaring any conflicts of interest and will recuse themselves as needed. - H4H staff will verify that the above threshold requirements are met. - ESG review panel members, with staff assistance, will evaluate and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
-No more than 2 projects will be recommended for the noncompetitive Rapid Rehousing Set Aside, and no more than 2 projects will be recommended for the Regional Competition. - H4H staff will submit the H4H Policy Board recommendations to the State Dept. of HCD.
+- The Review and Ranking Committee will rate, rank, and approve final recommendations. - Review and Ranking Committee members will review projects with the best interest of homeless persons in mind. - Review and Ranking Committee members will sign a statement declaring any conflicts of interest and will recuse themselves as needed. - H4H staff will verify that the above threshold requirements are met. - Review and Ranking Committee members, with staff assistance, will evaluate and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
+No more than 2 projects will be recommended for the noncompetitive Rapid Rehousing Set Aside, and no more than 2 projects will be recommended for the Regional Competition. - H4H staff will submit the H4H Policy Board recommendations to the State Dept. of HCD. - The 24H Policy Board will confirm the final recommendations during its next regular meeting, 10/19/23.